How to choose the right child car seat for your baby and child

 Rear face car seat

-Children must normally use car seats until they are 12 years old or 135cm tall - whichever comes first.
-If a child is over 12 or more than 135cm tall they must wear a seatbelt.
+Children must use car seats until they’re 12 years old or 135cm tall – whichever comes first.

-The only car seats which can be used in the UK are those which are EU-approved and have a label showing capital 'E' in a circle and 'R129' for height-based seats, or 'ECE R44' for weight-based ones.
+The only car seats which can be used in the UK are those which are EU-approved and have the right labels:

 There are two recognised ways to decide which car seat your child needs, either based on height or weight.